Disjunctive Benders Decomposition: Further improvements for mixed-binary linear programs

 \section{Further improvements for mixed-binary linear programs}

-In a mixed-binary linear program, where $[l_j,u_j]=[0,1]$ for $j \in \mathcal{I}$, a disjunctive cut derived from a simple split $(\phi,\phi_0) = (e_i, 0)$ for some $i \in \mathcal{I}$ is known as a lift-and-project cut \cite{balas2002lift}.
+In a mixed-binary linear program, where $[\underline{x}_j,\overline{x}_j]=[0,1]$ for $j \in \mathcal{I}$, a disjunctive cut derived from a simple split disjunction $x_i \le 0 \lor x_i \ge 1$ for some $i \in \mathcal{I}$ is known as a lift-and-project cut \cite{balas2002lift}.
 This type of cut can be strengthened \emph{a posteriori} by exploiting the integrality of other binary variables.
-Additionally, a lift-and-project cut derived from a subproblem associated with a specific branch-and-bound node can be lifted to ensure its validity across the entire branch-and-bound tree \cite{balas1993lift}.
-We extend this idea to the disjunctive Benders decomposition in a way that enables straightforward implementation.
-This extension further motivates the development of an approximate version of \textsc{the Oracle} for generating lift-and-project cuts, which provides computational benefits.
-Throughout this section, we consider \eqref{prob:dcglp} constructed based on a simple split $(\phi,\phi_0) = (e_i, 0)$ for some $i \in \mathcal{I}$, and assume that the generated disjunctive Benders cut $\hat{\gamma}_0 - \hat{\gamma}_x^\top x - \hat{\gamma}_t t \leq 0$ cuts off the current iterate $(\hat{x}, \hat{t})$.
+Additionally, a lift-and-project cut derived from a subproblem associated with a specific branch-and-bound node can be lifted to ensure its validity across the entire branch-and-bound tree \cite{balas1993lift}. {We show how these ideas can be implemented within disjunctive Benders decomposition through a simple post-processing step.
+In particular, strengthened and lifted lift-and-project cuts can be derived directly from the dual solution of the final relaxation $\texttt{R}$ of \eqref{prob:dcglp} returned by Routine \eqref{oracle}, followed only by a simple elementary operation. }